Bluechipdev-agency/DeFi-Resources/README.md

 2. **Expert Tokenomics Engineering**—  we control supply and demand to create sustainability and attract attention to your token.
 3. **Comprehensive Whitepaper Writing** —We will write a high quality whitepaper for you creating legitimacy for your project.

-Ready to Launch Your Own Viral Meme Coin?
-Visit: konios.webflow.io
+Ready to order Own Viral Meme Coin?
+Visit: [Konios](https://konios.webflow.io)

 ## License 💼